-Renters insurance protects your personal property from damage by replacing items lost under the conditions of your renters insurance policy.
-These conditions are called something like covered perils, named perils, or perils insured against, and they don’t vary much between insurance companies.
-If a peril is not listed in the policy, then it’s not covered.
-By the same token, some perils may be specifically excluded from coverage.
+Renters insurance protects your personal belongings from damage by replacing items lost under the conditions of your renters insurance policy.
+These conditions are called either covered perils, named perils, or perils insured against, and they don’t vary much between insurance companies.
+Depending on your policy, if a peril is not listed in the policy, then it’s not covered.
+By the same token, some perils may be specifically excluded from your insurance policy.

-In order to understand how renters insurance may cover your belongings during a move, first you have to look at the types of property that are covered by renters insurance.
-Most property is covered, but items like hovercraft, cars, and intellectual property are not.
+Most personal belongings are covered, but certain items like hovercraft, cars, and intellectual property are not.
 If you’re planning to move anything like this, it won’t be covered.

 The rest of your property usually is covered.
-That means your laptop, TV, bookcase, board game collection, and so on — since you’re moving, it would be a good time to create a home inventory.
-However, whether it’s covered in a loss depends on how the loss occurred, which means it has to occur as a result of a named peril.
+That means your laptop, TV, bookcase, board game collection, and so on — since you’re moving, it would be a good time to create a home inventory, which is a list of your belongings and their approximate value.
+However, whether your items are covered after a loss depends on how the loss occurred, which means it has to occur as a result of a named peril.
 Common named perils include but are not limited to:

 Similarly, if you moved your stuff into a new home, but you’re not living there yet and the home isn’t yet covered by an insurance policy, it should be protected by off-premises property coverage without limits of liability.